 The Bible is NOT the story of the United States of America and its exceptionalism.

-If you run those queries, what will come back is: “no results found.”
+If you run queries like the Bible is a database, what will come back is: “no results found.”